Living-with-machines/station-to-station/wikidata/README.md

 #### ii.
 Create a the GB subset

-This step creates a strict GB gazetteer using a GB shapefile: Boundary-Line™ ESRI Shapefile from https://osdatahub.os.uk/downloads/open/BoundaryLine (licence: http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/), by filtering out all locations that are not contained within the polygons described in the shapefile.
+This step creates a strict GB gazetteer using a GB shapefile: Boundary-Line™ ESRI Shapefile from https://osdatahub.os.uk/downloads/open/BoundaryLine (licence: http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) (we assume it is stored in `../resources/geoshapefiles/`), by filtering out all locations that are not contained within the polygons described in the shapefile.

-The result is stored as `../resources/wikidata/gb_gazetteer.csv`.
+The result is stored as `../processed/wikidata/gb_gazetteer.csv`.

 #### iii.
 Create an approximate subset with GB station entities

 In this step, we create a further subset of those entries in the UK that are either instances of station-related classes (manually identified) or their English label has the words `station`, `stop`, or `halt`, not preceded by typical non-railway station stations such as 'police', 'signal', 'power', 'lifeboat', 'pumping', or 'transmitting'.

-The result is stored as `../resources/wikidata/gb_stations_gazetteer.csv`.
-See its first rows:
+The result is stored as `../processed/wikidata/gb_stations_gazetteer.csv`.
+See some sample rows:

 | id | wikidata_id | english_label                             | instance_of | description_set                                   | alias_dict                                        | ... | street_located | postal_code |
 |---|-------------|-------------------------------------------|-------------|---------------------------------------------------|---------------------------------------------------|-----|----------------|-------------|